 Unlike council tax benefit, which followed the same national rules and regulations which apply to housing benefit, the new scheme required councils to set their own rules.

-Universal credit is a new benefit.
-Unlike the current system where people may receive many different benefit payments, universal credit is made up of one monthly payment.
+Universal credit is made up of one monthly payment.
 Most people who receive universal credit won't get any housing benefit; instead, any help with housing costs will be paid as part of the monthly universal credit payment.

-Council tax support won't be paid as part of universal credit.
+Council tax support isn't paid as part of universal credit.
 If you're not already in receipt of council tax support when you make your claim to universal credit, you'll need to make a separate application.

 Working-age living cost and benefit rates